rotheconrad/00_GATech_6720Class_Lab05/README.md

 # filter the blast output for best hits
 # remember the discussion and doing this manually for Lab 1 and Lab4?
 # let's use a script this time
-python 00_Scripts/BlastTab_filter.py -h
+python 00_Scripts/BlastTab_Filter.py -h
 # run the script with default settings
 # (repeat for each MAG tabular blast file)
-python 00_Scripts/BlastTab_filter.py -i blastoutput_filename.blast
+python 00_Scripts/BlastTab_Filter.py -i blastoutput_filename.blast
 # We are finished with the conda environment.
 Deactivate to access the native R copy on the VM
 conda deactivate
 # prepare blast output for recplot2 script
 # (repeat for each MAG filtered tabular blast file)
 BlastTab.catsbj.pl MAGname.fasta filtered_blastoutput_filename.blst
 # need to update the enveomics.R package in your R environment for RecPlot2 script.
-wget https://cran.r-project.org/src/contrib/Archive/enveomics.R/enveomics.R_1.5.0.tar.gz
-R CMD INSTALL ./enveomics.R_1.5.0.tar.gz
+conda install –c conda-forge r-optparse  r-fitdistrplus r-sn r-investr r-optparse wget https://cran.r-project.org/src/contrib/Archive/enveomics.R/enveomics.R_1.5.0.tar.gz R CMD INSTALL ./enveomics.R_1.5.0.tar.gz
 # run the recplot2 script